mloitzl/ndc25-WorkshopGraphQL/Rider/Step11.md

 If you now run this query, you will get an output simular to the following picture.
 ![Output page 2](./images/Result%20pages%20page%202.png)

+## Extra excercise

+Add a query to return the previous page.

 [Next step](./Step12.md)